 Week 5: Present Your Plan

 Organizer: Kalamazoo River Watershed Council, Nature Center, Kalamazoo Valley Community College, and partners

 Instructors will continue to be available as a resource to students as they beginning digging and planting their rain gardens after the course has ended.
 Optional field trips will be offered throughout the growing season so that participants and residents can check out established rain gardens in the community.
 As part of our Master *Rain* Gardener community, students will have access to plant sales, volunteer opportunities, and other continuing education.
 Students who attend all five classes and plant a rain garden will receive their Master Rain Gardener certification and a sign for their garden.

-The spring and fall Kalamazoo classes will be held at the Kalamazoo Valley Community College Food Innovation Center located at 224 E. Crosstown Parkway at the corner of John Street just south of downtown Kalamazoo (get directions).
+All classes will be held at the Kalamazoo Valley Community College Food Innovation Center located at 224 E. Crosstown Parkway at the corner of John Street just south of downtown Kalamazoo (get directions).

 Anna Kornoelje, Ecological Services Director at Kalamazoo Nature Center